-For example, if the property you are buying has a “granny annex”, then you may be treated as if you were buying two dwellings for the purpose of the stamp duty surcharge.
-However, if one of the dwellings is worth at least 2/3rd of the entire value, then you can ignore the “subsidiary dwelling” for the purpose of the 3% surcharge.
-You can still take that dwelling into account for the purposes of reducing the stamp duty chargeable using the Multiple Dwellings Relief or MDR.
-You can read more about this here and here.
+For example, if the property you are buying has a “granny annex” then you may be treated as buying two dwellings for the purpose of the stamp duty surcharge but if one of the dwellings is worth at least 2/3rds of the entire value then you can ignore the “subsidiary dwelling” for the purpose of the 3% surcharge, but you can still take that dwelling into account for the purposes of reducing the stamp duty chargeable using the relief for the purchase of multiple dwellings or MDR.

-Even if the time limit for a refund claim against HMRC has run out, there may still be grounds to claim against your professional adviser and their insurers if they wrongly caused you to overpay stamp duty.
-Normally, you have six years from the date you pay stamp duty to make such a claim or, if greater, 3 years from when you could have discovered that you had overpaid.
+Even if the time limit for a refund claim against HMRC has run out there may still be grounds to claim against your professional adviser and their insurers if they wrongly caused you to overpay stamp duty and normally you have 6 years from the date the stamp duty was paid in order to make such a claim or if greater, 3 years from when you first could have discovered that you had overpaid.

 How long does a stamp duty refund take?

-In my experience, HMRC will issue the refund within a month or so, although in certain cases where a known claims firm is involved with a history of making dodgy refund claims, they may withhold any refund while they enquire into the claim.
+Normally in my experience HMRC will issue the refund within a month or so although in certain cases where a known claims firm is involved with a history of making dodgy refund claims they may withhold any refund while they enquire into the claim.

 Should you ask Patrick Cannon to assist you?